Sensing for sustainable agriculture

 Novel use of sensors and associated high-resolution imaging in agriculture aims to facilitate a more sustainable future.

 Effective management of agricultural land and crops to produce plentiful, good quality food is paramount across the globe.
-Scientists at King Abdullah University of Science and Technology (KAUST) are at the forefront of research using the latest sensing technologies to investigate crop yields, plant health and irrigation management, with the aim of improving agriculture systems.
+Scientists at KAUST are at the forefront of research using the latest sensing technologies to investigate crop yields, plant health and irrigation management, with the aim of improving agriculture systems.

 Matthew McCabe from the Water Desalination and Reuse Center, and Mark Tester, based at the Center for Desert Agriculture, use a variety of sensors and modeling systems to analyze multiple facets of crops and plant growth.
 The scope of their work ranges from large-scale imaging of entire farms to producing intricate details pertaining to the health of individual leaves.

 A crucial component of healthy plant growth is, of course, water.
 Much of McCabe’s research focus is on the hydrological cycle, examining fluxes such as evaporation and rainfall along with water stores — such as soil moisture and groundwater — and how they change over space and time.